jeff1evesque/machine-learning/doc/programmatic_interface/model/model_generate.rst

 The ``model_generate`` session, is an implementation that generates a desired model, using previously uploaded dataset(s), via either the ``data_new``, or the ``data_append`` session.
-The required attributes needed, for the corresponding session, is sent to the ``/load-data`` endpoint, which is demonstrated as follows:
+The required attributes, for the corresponding session, is sent to the ``/load-data`` endpoint, which is demonstrated as follows:

 - `svm example <https://github.com/jeff1evesque/machine-learning/blob/master/interface/static/data/json/programmatic_interface/svm/dataset_url/svm-model-generate.json>`_